-Key Sustainability Issue Sub Issue Description Validation Source ECONOMY Development Support for industrial and employment development at key sites within the District.
+Key Sustainability Issue Sub Issue Description Validation Source ECONOMY Economic Development Support for industrial and employment development at key sites within the District.
 Existing evidence suggests that Thanet is a net exporter of labour with a workplace ratio of 1.19.
 Bearing in mind the limitations of the data, further analysis suggests that the workplace ratio could be closer to 1.10.
 Currently Thanet has significant out migration of the 16-39 age groups.
 Our forecasts promisingly suggest that more roles are likely to be created which align with the occupation profile of this younger age group which help to reduce the level of out-migration.
 Economic development at business Parks such as Manston Park, Eurokent and Thanet Reach along with economic development at employment sites adjacent to the Sandwich corridor expected to be available as services employment land within the Local Plan.
 The main demand and growth is coming out of the local market, and therefore should be supported.
 There is insufficient supply of property to meet this demand.
 Relatively little interest from companies wishing to relocate to Thanet, or large inward investors.
 Priority should be given to allocating land for delivering economic development, protecting sites for industrial and commercial uses where there is a good prospect of employment use, consider upgrading or improving existing sites and working to overcome barriers to delivering sites, including identifying infrastructure planned and necessary to support economic growth.
 In particular relation to employment land provision, sufficient employment land must be provided through the redevelopment of brownfield land and refurbishment of existing stock, to provide new and flexible employment space.
-Thanet DC Corporate Themes, Plans, Policies and Programmes Thanet Local Plan Employment Land Review Experian Economic and Employment Assessment - Thanet District Council, 2012 ECO Economic Create and maintain local employment opportunities centred on fairly paid jobs.
-Thanet has relatively high levels of unemployment, and social and economic deprivation.
-Thanet's history of economic problems is reflected in a persistently high unemployment rate.
-Total, unemployment rates increased since 2009, and peaked at 6.4% in February 2012.
-Figures for 2012 show unemployment to have slightly decreased to 5.6%.
-There is a significant and increasing gap between the rates of unemployment in Thanet compared to Kent (3.2%), the South East (2.4%) and National (3.75%) 44 averages remains.
+Thanet DC Corporate Themes, Plans, Policies and Programmes Thanet Local Plan Employment Land Review Experian Economic and Employment Assessment - Thanet District Council, 2012 ECC Kent (3.2%), the South East (2.4%) and National (3.75%) 44 averages remains.
 There are fewer people with professional jobs in Thanet than in Kent and England.
-Skilled trades, caring, leisure and customer service, and other service occupations are more dominant in Thanet than in Kent and South east.
 Thanet DC Corporate Themes, Plans, Policies and Programmes Thanet Local Plan Local Futures 2004 Draft Employment Topic Paper Development of grant funding packages for firms investing in Thanet.
 Thanet is part of the Grow East Kent initiative which includes funding for existing and new start businesses as well as businesses looking to move to area.
 Thanet is also part of the East Kent Priority Area for Regeneration Thanet DC Corporate Themes, Plans, Policies and Programmes Thanet Local Plan